 Virginia Beach and Norfolk attractions are 45 minutes away.
 Williamsburg, Yorktown and Chincoteague are all within 1.5 hours of park.
 Click here to visit the Eastern Shore of Virginia Tourism website.
 Points of interest include the Eastern Shore of Virginia National Wildlife Refuge Visitor Center, one of the United States' top five visitor centers, has free access and is three miles south; quaint waterfront towns and fishing villages; Cape Charles has historical museum, art gallery, restaurants, antique shops and harbor; unique boating experiences such as passenger ferry to Tangier Island; charter fishing rentals; Cape Charles-Northampton County Chamber of Commerce and the Eastern Shore Chamber of Commerce have brochures available.
 Check out the nearby Eastern Shore of Virginia Fisherman Island and National Wildlife Refuges, one of North America's most important bird migration corridors.
 Also nearby are the Chincoteague National Wildlife Refuge and the Assateague Island National Seashore.

 Kiptopeke has two shelters available for rent.
 Each can be rented from 8 a.m. to dusk (all day).
 They're available March through November.
 Click here for park fees.
-Each is near park restrooms.
+The picnic area restroom will be closed Nov.
+1, 2015, through April 1, 2016.
 Parking fees are in addition to shelter rental.

 Shelter 1 - This shelter offers a grill, picnic tables and nearby restrooms.
 It accommodates up to 80 and has three wheelchair openings.
 Nine tables are 7 feet long and three others, which are universally accessible, are 16 feet long.
 There's also seating available outside the shelter for up to 40 additional people, but these tables cannot be rented.
 The shelter has no electricity.
 A playground, drink machine, and water hydrants and several grills are nearby.